 Vehicles cannot be parked within two metres (six feet) of a driveway.
 Drivers, pedestrians and cyclists need a clear view when approaching an intersection or backing out of a driveway to ensure the street is clear of oncoming traffic.

 Seasonal parking for recreational vehicles on residential properties is in effect from November 1 to April 1 to balance the need for convenient storage options for seasonal vehicle owners while maintaining a safe environment for motorists and pedestrians.
-For more information, see the Zoning Bylaw.
+For more information, see the Community Standards Bylaw.